 - Supervisor Training

 We are committed to supporting you in developing as a supervisor.
-Whether you have in-depth experience of supervising PGRs or are relatively new to the role, You may also find it helpful to look on the Vitae website which provides advice and guidance on supervising a doctorate.
+Whether you have in-depth experience of supervising PGRs or are relatively new to the role, there are regular training sessions, masterclasses and updates throughout each academic year.

 Details for supervisor training sessions can be found below, please register for sessions via the coursebooking system using your University username and password.